brendankhow/ESD_G08T06_Parkify/README.md

    - Run `pip install -r requirements.txt` in terminal.
    (Ensure no errors before proceeding to next step)

+3. **File Setup for Twilio**
+   - Google Map API
+      - Sign up for google map API: https://developers.google.com/maps/documentation/javascript/get-api-key
+      - In frontend.html file, change API key in line 18 and 205

-3. **File Setup for Twilio** (Compulsory only for notification microservice)
+   - Twilio acccount (Compulsory only for notification microservice)
       - Sign up for Twilio account: https://www.twilio.com/try-twilio.
       - Verify your own number.
       - Change credentials in notification.py.
          - Search for "Twilio settings" and change the following:
             - TWILIO_ACCOUNT_SID = 'own account sid'
             - TWILIO_AUTH_TOKEN = 'own auth token'
             - TWILIO_PHONE_NUMBER = 'twilio phone number'

 4. **Docker Setup:**
    - Open and run Docker Desktop application.

    - Change image and dbURL link in compose.yaml file.
       - For Mac users:
          - image: change docker id to your own docker id if you want to push the images to your own docker hub